|Nutrition Facts (per serving)|

-The Sidecar is one of the best cocktails of all time.
-It remains as popular today as it was a century ago and it is a perfect introduction to what a truly great sour drink can be.
+The sidecar is one of the best cocktails of all time.
+It is as popular today as it was a century ago and a brilliant introduction to the allure of well-balanced sour drinks.

-Whichever base liquor you choose for your Sidecar, do be careful with the other ingredients.
+Whichever base liquor you choose, be careful with the sidecar's other ingredients.
 It is very important to find the balance between sweet and sour and too much lemon or liqueur can quickly destroy the intended flavor.
 A popular embellishment first mentioned in recipes from the early 1930s, a sugar-rimmed glass, adds a sweet contrast to the sour drink.